Breathlessness after chest radiotherapy

 After radical radiotherapy to the chest, there is a risk of longer term breathing problems.
 Radical radiotherapy means a long, intensive course of treatment designed to try to cure your cancer.
 About 1 in 10 people (10%) develop long term (chronic) radiation pneumonitis.
 This causes a long term cough and sometimes breathlessness.

 These side effects may not happen for many months after your treatment.
 Over the following years, you may gradually get more breathless.

 Let your doctor know if you notice changes in your breathing any time after your radiotherapy.
 If the breathing changes are caused by radiation pneumonitis you may need some treatment.
-Your doctor will want to monitor your breathing over a few months to get an idea of whether the lung changes are developing.
-There is detailed information about coping with breathing problems in the section about coping physically with cancer.
+Your doctor will want to monitor your breathing over a few months to get an idea of whether the lung changes are staying the same or getting worse.